 You can review your credit for free at annualcreditreport.com.

-When you get your report, scan and check for any errors and report any discrepancies to the credit reporting bureau that has listed the information, look for areas of score growth opportunities, like taking care of old debt and paying down new debt – always – on time.
+When you get your Report, scan and check for any errors and report any discrepancies to the credit reporting bureau that has listed the information; look for areas of score growth opportunities, like taking care of old debt and paying down new debt – always – on time.

 Those are your best options to quickly improve your credit score and position yourself to land a good mortgage deal.